vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Semantic tracks share one finite export boundary.
 Each track records when it has completed the requested number of infinite-loop repeats, while shorter tracks keep looping until every track has reached its own endpoint or ended naturally.
 The scheduler then uses the longest endpoint, trims events at that common boundary, and clips notes that cross it.
 This prevents both early truncation by a short auxiliary loop and a lone long track continuing after every other track has stopped.

-Legacy dialects remain track-major until migrated.
-Their dry-run and complete-sequence-prepass options are compatibility mechanisms; semantic formats should model shared state directly instead.
+Old cursor dialects remain track-major until migrated.
+Their dry-run and complete-sequence-prepass options are compatibility mechanisms; source-free formats should model shared state directly instead.

 ### 14.6 `PerformanceSequence`